HarrisonDNET/Getting-Started-with-Scripting-Linux/README.md

 [bash nanoinstall.sh]
 If it doesn't say [command not found], then skip this step.
 9. Follow the instructions on screen
 10. You should be ready!
-Navigate to the [scriptingcourse] folder, then type:
+Just type:
 [cat readFirstWelcome]
 to start your learning!